-Business and individual income lag a year behind other data due to ATO data reporting cycles.
+Individual income lags a year behind other data due to ATO data reporting cycles.

 Historical trend: The wealth of the district has historically been dependent on agriculture, and incomes can reflect seasonal variation.
 Average personal income typically sat below the QLD average, and grew at a similar rate.
-Prior to 2010/11, the number of non-primary production businesses in Wallumbilla did not exceed 25; their combined income fluctuated between \$170,000 - \$420,000 per year.